Architectural Commercial Design

 Flexible Learning Options

-You can participate in the Architecture Club.
-The Architecture Club can provide you with the opportunity to network and learn with architects, attend meetings, virtual lunch and learns, and more.
+The Architecture Club provides you with the opportunity to network with industry leaders, through virtual lunch and learn, field trips, and more.

 The courses in the Architectural Commercial Design program are designed to incrementally increase students' knowledge in construction, CAD/BIM and building systems.